joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6273319/2025/04/11/drew-lock-seattle-seahawks-free-agency/

 **Marsch calls Davies truce with Bayern Munich, looks to Gold Cup**\
-`The disharmony between Canada and Bayern over Davies' injury seems to be settled.`\
+`The disharmony between Canada and Bayern over Davies' injury appears to be settled.
+Full focus is now on this summer's tournament.`\
 https://nytimes.com/athletic/6273253/2025/04/11/marsch-davies-gold-cup-canada-bayern-munich/

 **Five More Big Law Firms Reach Deals With Trump**\